gooddata/gooddata-ruby/_posts/2014-05-27-user-filters.markdown

       GoodData.logging_on

       var = VARIABLE_URI
       # csv = IO.read(‘data/employees.csv’)
       csv = "login,department\paul@company.com,sales\n"

       filters = GoodData::UserFilterBuilder::get_filters(csv, {
         :type => :filter,
         :labels => [
-           {:label => {:uri => "ATTRIBUTE_LABEL_URI"}, :column => 'department'}
+           {:label => {:uri => "ATTRIBUTE_LABEL_URI"}, :column => 'COLUMN'}
         ]
       })
       GoodData::UserFilterBuilder.execute_variables(filters, var)
     end

 Let’s break this script down, the first thing to notice is we have commented out the *_employees.csv_* file and replaced it with one line.
 The next thing is the variable URI from requirement one above is listed as **var**.

 Finally, let’s take is **:uri** is defined as the label uri of the attribute we are filtering.
 In order to insure the data remains organized in a human readable form each of your attributes have a label they are associated with.

 For a filter to be applied, we add it specifically to the attribute’s label, not the uri of the attribute.
-Extracting the label URI is no problem using the “jack_in” feature of the SDK.
+Extracting the label URI is no problem using the “jack_in” SDK feature.

     gooddata -U username -P password -p product_id project jack_in

 Then, go ahead and list the number of attributes with this command.

     GoodData::Attribute.all